Bobagi/Coin-Alert/README.md

    ```
 2. Open `http://localhost:${API_PORT:-5020}` (or the port configured in `API_PORT`) to access the dashboard.

-The `app` service waits for PostgreSQL to become healthy, then applies the schema automatically.
+Database migrations run in the separate `migrate` service before the application starts, keeping schema creation and evolution out of the application runtime.

 ### Updating database credentials after data already exists
 If you change `DB_USER` or `DB_PASSWORD` after the `db_data` volume already exists, PostgreSQL will keep the original credentials stored in the volume.
 To apply new credentials, remove the volume before starting again: